justinbacle/mtg-org/readme.md

 - Where are my decks and collection saved ?
     - (currently) your decks and collections are stored in your homefolder in a mtgorg.db file (which is basically a json file) which contains the most minimal data to store your deck

-- Where is the cache stored
+- Where is the cache stored ?
     - as for above question, the cache is stored in your homefolder, in a mtgorg_cache.db file, feel free to remove this file to clean the cache.

-- Search is slow
+- Search/Import is slow
     - contrary to most other card organizers, this app does not store the entire dataset of card, and only stores data as you request it.
 This has the added benefit of not needing you to download the entire datasets before starting to organize your decks.
+    This can result on slow operations (especially when importing big collections of cards) if your netwok connection is limited.
+    - There are plans to allow for full offline operations, but this is not the main focus for now